Computability and Complexity of Categorical Structures: Describing Categorical Structures

 \item We use the term ``relative computable'' or ``relative constructible'' for programs that use already defined structures.
 For example, a program that describes the category of Lie groups might use the category of smooth manifolds as a given category.

 \item Just as hardly anyone ever actually sits down and writes up the code for a Turing machine, so too, we have no intention to write much Sammy code to describe various constructions.
 Such programs would be too long, too complicated and not very enlightening.
-We do write some pseudo-code for Sammy programs in this paper and we will show in normal notation how different constructions are made.
+We do write some pseudo-code for Sammy programs in this paper and we will show how different constructions are made in typical category theoretic notation.

-\item Kan extensions (and Kan liftings) are only defined up to isomorphism.Hence, products, coproducts, equalizers, colimits, etc are also only defined up to isomorphism.
+\item Kan extensions (and Kan liftings) are only defined up to isomorphism.
+Hence, products, coproducts, equalizers, colimits, etc are also only defined up to isomorphism.
 We are left with the question as to which of the many possible Kan extensions does Sammy actually give.
 We leave this as implementation-dependent.
 Let the virtual machine choose one of them.
 Categorically they are all isomorphic and indistinguishable.

 \item In \cite{KCC} we already showed how to construct equalizers, coequalizers, pullbacks, pushouts, comma categories, slice categories, the category $\sto$ which is the category with two distinct objects and an isomorphism between them, and several other constructs.
 We will not repeat those constructions here.